aloima/tellydb/docs/SPECS.md

 ## B-Tree
 * BTree implementation of tellydb allows size of up to `uint32`.
 It means that a BTree can store up to `2^32-1` or `4,294,967,295` values.
 * BTree indexes are numbers, not keys.
-So, keys are converted to numbers by djb2 hash algorithm.
+So, keys are converted to numbers by **djb2 hash algorithm**.
-* If a hash collision occurs, linear probing operation will be executed.
+* If a hash collision occurs, **linear probing scheme** will be executed.

 ## Limits
 * The max size of a list is `uint32`.
 It means that a list can store up to `2^32-1` or `4,294,967,295` list nodes.